NOAA-GSL/wxvx/README.md

 ## Configuration

 An overview of the content of the YAML configuration file specified via `-c` / `--config` is described in the table below.
 See the subsections below for more detailed information.
-Use the `-s` / `--show` CLI switch to show a pro-forma config with sample values for reference.

 ```
 ┌────────────────────┬───────────────────────────────────────────┐